 Through its Clinical and Translational Science Award, Penn State is a member of the Trial Innovation Network, which provides study investigators with a broad range of services and consultations to optimize multi-site clinical trials and studies.
 These services and consultations are designed to help investigators develop proposals into protocols, optimize study operations, and enhance recruitment and enrollment.
 The Trial Innovation Network is a rapidly developing and evolving collaborative initiative that leverages the expertise, skills, and knowledge of the entire CTSA Consortium.
 Penn State investigators can utilize the Trial Innovation Network by working with the institute’s Trial Innovation Network Hub Liaison Team.

-Established in 2007, the institute received a $20 million NIH award in 2016 to support its mission for an additional four years.
+Established in 2007, with multiple renewals, the institute received a $19 million NIH award in 2021 to support its mission for an additional five years.